CiscoDevNet/intersight-powershell/docs/Set-IntersightCapabilityIoCardDescriptor.md

 ```

 ### -NativeSpeedMasterPortNum
-Master port number for native speed configuration for the iocard module.
+Primary port number for native speed configuration for the iocard module.

 ```yaml
 Type: long